Pucusta/FilmWorld/README.md

 # FilmWorld

-This project is a homework for Client Side Technologies.
+This project is a homework for Client Side Technologies, it provides general help with movie hunting using The Movie Database API.

 It was was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Development server